Resident Evil – Code: Veronica: Reception

 Code: Veronica received universal acclaim; many critics felt it was the best Resident Evil game at the time, and a "must-own" for the Dreamcast.
-Derek Williams of AllGame called it the best game for the system along with Soul Calibur (1999).
-A critic from Game Revolution found it to be the best of all the horror games on the Dreamcast, towering the likes of The House of the Dead 2 (1999), Zombie Revenge (1999), and Carrier (2000).
+Derek Williams of AllGame called it the best game for the system along with Soulcalibur (1999).
+A critic from GameRevolution found it to be the best of all the horror games on the Dreamcast, towering the likes of The House of the Dead 2 (1999), Zombie Revenge (1999), and Carrier (2000).
 Next Generation dubbed it "the best game yet for Dreamcast—in fact, one of the best games we've seen in the past couple of years."

 The game's atmosphere and presentation received high praise.
 Critics at Edge called it "the closest the series has got to emulating a Hollywood action feature".
 Most reviewers found the graphics as being some of the very best on the Dreamcast and being a testament to the power of its hardware.
 Along with this, critics pointed out Code: Veronica's use of real-time backgrounds and a dynamic camera as an improvement from the pre-rendered backgrounds of previous series entries.
 The CGI sequences were also praised, especially the opening cinematic.
 The use of music and sound was called "top-notch" and "perfect".
 The story received positive reviews.
 Maura Sutton of Computer and Video Games praised the adult twist on the narrative.
 Some critics pointed out that despite improvements, the game is still a Resident Evil game, and therefore inherited the good and bad qualities of previous games.
 The controls were a negative point of criticism between some reviews.